NCAA wrestling award standings update for the 2023 season

 For falls and tech falls to be counted for the awards they must come against opponents in the same division (i.e. Division II vs. Division II).
 Ties in the two categories are broken based on the aggregate time.

-Christian Small leads Division II for the third straight week with nine falls in 25:57.
-He has three wrestlers on his tail with eight falls, led by UIndy’s 157-pounder Logan Bailey.
+Division II has a new falls leader in heavyweight Jared Campbell of Glenville State.
+He currently has 10 falls in 21:37 and is trailed closely by Colorado Mesa’s Ryan Wheeler, Mount Olive’s Jonathan Clack and Lake Erie’s Christian Small who all sit at nine.

-In Division III, Springfield’s Myles Leonard tallied two falls on the week to reach 17 on the season in 38:03.
+Springfield has two wrestlers atop Division III falls in Myles Leonard and Jake Deguire with 19 and 18 respectively.

-Click or tap here to view the full falls leaderboard in each division
+Click or tap here to view the full tech falls and falls leaderboard in each division

-In Division I tech falls, Mason Leiphart of Franklin & Marshall maintained his lead with eight tech falls in 31:26.
+In Division I tech falls, Mason Leiphart of Franklin & Marshall leads the pack for the third straight week.
+The 183-pounder has nine tech falls on the season and leads Division I by three tech falls.

-Cole Houser leads Division II for the third straight week with 10 tech falls in 34:14.
-Nebraska-Kearney’s Austin Eldredge trailed by four last week, but cut the deficit to two this week.
-The 174-pounder has eight falls in 24:46.
+Cole Houser leads Division II for the fourth straight week after picking up one tech fall last week.
+He currently sits at 11 on the season.

-Three wrestlers in Division III have nine tech falls on the season led by Tyler Shilson of Augsburg in 13:33.
-He is joined by Jared Kuhns of York (Pennsylvania) and Tyler Fleetwood of Wisconsin-Eau Claire.
+After a three-way tie atop Division III last week, Jared Kuhns of York (Pennsylvania) broke away to reach 10 tech falls on the season in 45:35.

 The initial Most Dominant Wrestler standings will be released later this season to allow wrestlers to achieve the minimum number of matches required to be eligible for the standings.